Meat: Gender

-Unlike most other food, meat is not perceived as gender-neutral, and is particularly associated with men and masculinity.
-Sociological research, ranging from African tribal societies to contemporary barbecues, indicates that men are much more likely to participate in preparing meat than other food.
-This has been attributed to the influence of traditional male gender roles, in view of a "male familiarity with killing" (Goody) or roasting being more violent as opposed to boiling (Lévi-Strauss).
-By and large, at least in modern societies, men also tend to consume more meat than women, and men often prefer red meat whereas women tend to prefer chicken and fish.
+Unlike most other foods, meat is not perceived as gender-neutral; it is associated with men and masculinity.
+Sociological research, ranging from African tribal societies to contemporary barbecue, indicates that men are much more likely to participate in preparing meat than other food.
+This has been attributed to the influence of traditional male gender roles, in view of what Jack Goody calls a "male familiarity with killing", or as Claude Lévi-Strauss suggests, that roasting (meat) is more violent than boiling (grains and vegetables).
+In modern societies, men tend to consume more meat than women, and men often prefer red meat whereas women tend to prefer chicken and fish.